Asymptotics of multivariate sequences, part III: quadratic points: Notation and preliminaries

 The following proposition and definition define a family of cones $\disp{\{ \cK^{A,B} (\xx) \}_{\xx \in \R^d}}$ which will be used to prove two critical semi-continuity results for cones of hyperbolicity for log-Laurent polynomials (Theorem~\ref{th:semi} below). \begin{pr}[first semi-continuity result] Let $A$ be any hyperbolic homogeneous polynomial, and let $m$ be its degree.
 Fix $\xx$ with $A(\xx) = 0$ and let $\At := \homog (A , \xx)$ denote the leading homogeneous part of $A$ at $\xx$.
 If $A$ is hyperbolic in direction $\uu$ then $\At$ is also hyperbolic in direction $\uu$.
 Consequently, if $B$ is any cone of hyperbolicity for $A$ then there is some cone of hyperbolicity for $\At$ containing $B$. \end{pr} {\sc Proof:} This follows from the conclusion~(3.45) of~\cite[Lemma~3.42]{ABG}.
 Because the development there is long and complicated, we give here a short, self-contained proof, provided by J. Borcea (personal communication).
 If $P$ is a polynomial whose degree at zero is $k$, we may recover its leading homogeneous part $\homog(P)$ by

 The limit is uniform as $\yy$ varies over compact sets.
-Indeed, monomials of degree $k$ are invariant under the scaling on the right-hand side, while monomials of degree $k+j$ scale be $\lambda^{-j}$, uniformly over compact sets.
+Indeed, monomials of degree $k$ are invariant under the scaling on the right-hand side, while monomials of degree $k+j$ scale by $\lambda^{-j}$, uniformly over compact sets.

 Apply this with $P (\cdot) = A(\xx + \cdot)$ and $\yy + t \uu$ in place of $\yy$ to see that for fixed $\xx, \yy$ and $\uu$,